h5py/h5py/docs/faq.rst

 HDF5 "time" type
 NumPy "U" strings                   No HDF5 equivalent NumPy generic "O"                   Not planned
-Any other NumPy dtype               Map to opaque type with specific tag, You
+Any other NumPy dtype               Map to opaque type with specific tag, you
-                                    must register types manually
+                                    must register types manually.
+See
+                                    :func:`register_dtype`
 =========================           ============================================